 The COVID-19 pandemic has thrust the pharmaceuticals industry into the spotlight.
 Now, we understand better than ever the impact that this sector has on the lives and well-being of millions.
 Equally, we’ve seen the industry demonstrate that it’s at the cutting edge of innovation, developing effective medicines and vaccines at a never-before-seen pace.

 It’s this world-changing capacity that attracted Sónia Guerra to pharmaceuticals.
-At present, she is a pharmacist with an MSc. in Pharmaceutical Sciences from the University of Porto and she is doing a PhD as part of a partnership between the University of Porto and Université Paris-Saclay, supported by the international program EUGLOH - European University Alliance for Global Health.
+At present, she is a pharmacist with an MSc. in Pharmaceutical Sciences from the University of Porto and she is doing a PhD as part of a partnership between the University of Porto and Université Paris-Saclay, supported by the international program EUGLOH - European University Alliance for Global Health

 Sónia has worked in the pharmaceutical industry as a Quality and Project Specialist and, throughout her career, she has had the opportunity to collaborate on social responsibility and entrepreneurship projects, which has cultivated her passion for health innovation and its application in patients' lives.
 In fact, one of her goals is to improve lives all over the world.

 To achieve this, she knew she needed to have international skills to operate in an international market.
-That’s why she applied for a Santander Scholarship, in collaboration with the University of Pennsylvania, to hone her English skills, enrollment for which is now open.
+That’s why she applied for a Santander Course, in collaboration with the University of Pennsylvania, to hone her English skills, enrollment for which is now open.
 In this interview, she explains how this experience has helped her to take a step forward and work in a global context.

 I chose the pharmaceutical industry because of the role it plays in improving people’s health, and therefore, their lives.
 I believe, in light of the COVID-19 pandemic, society has become more receptive to scientific innovation and the importance of discovering new health solutions, and at the same time, the importance of having strong healthcare systems to support the population’s needs.